Summer Conference & Event Coordinator

-On campus housing will be provided.
-12 meals will be provided per week when dining is open.
+On-campus housing will be provided.
+12 meals will be provided per week when campus dining is open.
 Beginning salary is $7.25 per hour for a 40-hour work week.

-CEC’s may not hold another summer job.
-However, the possibility of taking one summer school class or studying for a graduate school admissions exam (including GRE, GMAT, MCAT or LSAT) may be possible.
-Please let us know of your interest at your interview.
-All CEC’s are required to have background checks completed from Vanderbilt HR before May 1, 2019.
+CEC’s may not hold another summer job or take classes.
+However, this is a great job for those studying for a graduate school admissions exam (including GRE, GMAT, MCAT or LSAT).
+Please let us know of any possible summer plans at your interview.
+All CEC’s are required to have background checks completed from Vanderbilt HR before TBD.

 Job Description & Responsibilities